dimikot/dklab_realsync/README.txt

 "But my Eclipse/NetBeans/PHPStorm supports SSH synchronization already!"
 ------------------------------------------------------------------------

-Not quite good.
+They typically do it not very good.
 E.g. try to do the following:

 1. Close your favorite Eclipse/NetBeans/PHPStorm temporarily.
 2. Open e.g. Notepad and change a number or files (or, better, add a